eaguilarjz/vondo-docs/en/billing.md

 # Plans & Billing

 vondo is a subscription product.
-Three plans, one straightforward goal: keep the lights on so we can keep building things you'll actually use, while giving you fair, transparent pricing without dark patterns.
+Two plans, one straightforward goal: keep the lights on so we can keep building things you'll actually use, while giving you fair, transparent pricing without dark patterns.

 This page covers everything billing-related: the trial, the plans, how to upgrade or cancel, what happens when a payment fails, and where to find your invoices.